Riki Kobayashi: Professional career

 He also belonged to Sigma Chi, Alpha Chi Sigma, Tau Beta Pi, Phi Lambda Upsilon, and Phi Kappa Phi.

-Personally warm and approachable, Dr. Kobayashi was addressed simply as Riki by nearly all of his graduate students throughout his career.
+Dr. Kobayashi was addressed simply as Riki by nearly all of his graduate students throughout his career.
 Graduate students who had come directly from Japan were the exception; they used the Japanese honorific "sensei" (teacher), a sign of great respect.

 Honors and awards

 The AIChE honored Kobayashi by presenting a symposium in his honor in 1987, where the society called him, "...one of the century's most prolific researchers in thermodynamic and transport properties."
 He received many other professional honors during his lifetime.
 Among these were: